ocaml-community/meta/README.md

-# A project for the collaborative and community-driven long-term maintenance of OCaml packages.

 *Note that this README (the manifesto) is a work in progress and is meant to be collaboratively improved.
 Please contribute!*

-## What are the project's goals?
+## What is OCaml-community?

+OCaml-community is a github organization dedicated to the collaborative and community-driven long-term maintenance of OCaml packages.

-The project provides a place to maintain open source OCaml packages that lack a maintainer.
+In other words, the project provides a place to maintain open source OCaml packages that lack a maintainer.

 Unmaintained packages that are of significant interest can be adopted by ocaml-community.
 Maintenance then performed collaboratively by the